 - Even McDonald’s and Burger King have been offering a few healthy options – you can get salads (order the dressing on the side and use it very sparingly – dip your fork in it and eat your salad, don’t pour it on your salad).
 McDonald’s has apple slices and smoothies that you can order without the frozen yogurt as well.

 - Some airports have all natural frozen yogurt – like Red Mango or Pinkberry.
-The small size with fruit mix-ins is a great option for a healthy snack or dessert.
+The small size with fruit mix-ins is a decent option for a healthy snack or dessert.

 - Avoid anything fried, or breaded and fried.
-Opt for baked or sauteed lightly in oil (stir fried often has too much oil)
+Opt for baked or sautéd lightly in oil.
+Stir-fries often use too much oil.

 - Get the dressing on the side!
 Raw salads are awesome, but if you pour the dressing all over it you’re adding tons of fat and up to 400 calories.
 When you get the dressing on the side you have control over how much you add.

-- Try to substitute as much as possible: wheat bread instead of white, egg whites instead of regular eggs, half the usual amount of cheese, etc.
+- Try to substitute as much as possible: wheat bread instead of white, egg whites instead of regular eggs, half the usual amount of cheese.